-We are currently validating the data conversion and implementing the requirements of the new FADN farm return.
+We are validating the data conversion and implementing new requirements of the FADN farm return.
 Furthermore, we investigate the causes of differences, for example with regard to stock validation and income indicators between the national farm return and the FADN.
 Using FADN we perform comparative analyses across Member States.

 We apply various statistical and econometric methods depending on the concrete issue and use time-series and cross-sectional analyses at the farm level.
 Based on a special weighting system the results can be extrapolated to the sector level.